Mintbase/Grants-Program/applications/perun_channels-integration.md

 **Background.** Perun state channel technology enables fast and cheap transactions with arbitrary transaction logic on and across blockchains.
 The technology is based on peer-reviewed research that has been published at top conferences and is being implemented in the form of the open-source library _go-perun_ written in Go.
 One of its main features is its blockchain-agnostic design, which means that most parts of the library do not depend on a concrete blockchain implementation, but are rather implemented against abstract blockchain backend components.
-Currently, we have an Ethereum backend and we recently implemented the on-chain logic for a Polkadot backend supported by a Web3 Foundation Grant.
+Currently, we have an Ethereum backend and we recently implemented the on-chain logic for a Polkadot backend supported by a Mintbase Grant.

 **Proposal.** To reach the goal of a full Polkadot backend for _go-perun_, we propose to provide a backend connector that connects the Polkadot on-chain logic with the client protocol logic contained in go-perun, thereby making Perun channels on Polkadot usable via the go-perun client interface.
 We propose to release this work open-source under the Apache 2.0 license.